KSP-RO/ProceduralParts/README.txt

 ====  Features  =====

+The features include:
 * Everything accessible by tweaking
 * A broad range of shapes including cylinders, truncated cones, filleted cylinders, bezier cones.
 * New part shapes are easy to develop and plug in, so cuboid / pill shaped / whatever else you want shaped will be able to be created.
 * Most stuff configurable in the config file, including resources and fill ratios, tech levels, available shapes
 * Diverse support for career mode - tank shapes, dimensions, and contents all limited by researched tech
 * Multiple textures available for part surfaces.
 These are fully compatible with StretchySRB textures.

-* Tanks - to allow tech limiting different parts available for different 'groups' of fuels (Liquid fuels, SRBs, Monoprop).
-* SRBs - tweakable bells that are designed for surface or vacuum, with variable ISP, and tweakable thrust (or burn time for real fuels)
-* Deprecation support for StretchySRB - you can continue to use stretchy SRBs for your existing ships, but hide all the tanks so they don't appear in the VAB
+* Deprecation support for StretchySRB - see below for details.
 * A Module - TankContentSwitcher that can be applied to existing tanks (with say module manager) and allow their contents to be tweaked.
 Tweak any tank in the VAB into a Liquid fuel only or oxidizer tank.

+Parts available:
+* Tanks Different parts supplied for different 'groups' of fuels (Liquid fuels, SRBs, Monoprop).
+The multiple part approach is to allow for tech limiting of sizes and volumes.
+* SRBs Tweakable thrust (or burn time for real fuels).
+Tweak between a choice of two bells that are designed for surface or vacuum, with varying ISPs.
+* Decoupler Tweakable diameters (with tech defined limits), ejection force, and can be in either decoupler or separator mode (again tech dependent).
+* Structural Part Good for fuselage, adapters, whatever.
+Half as light as the equivalent tank.
+* Nose Cone Specialized structural part for nose cones.
+The shape is limited to a smooth cone with a bounded ratio of diameter to length.

 ==== Installation ====

 Just put the ProceduralParts folder into your GameData folder and you should be away.

-If you have been using StretchySRBs, you can just delete the old GameData folder but that will cause any ships in current save games to be destroyed.
+==== Compatibility with StretchyTanks / StretchySRBs ====

+This is essentially a completely new mod and can run alongside either of the previous mods.
+This is useful if you have preexisting ships in your save file still using those parts.
+If you don't have any ships using those parts, then you can delete the old mod.

-If you just want to hide the tanks in the VAB so they don't clutter up the list, unzip StretchySRBDeprecated.zip into the GameData/StretchySRB/Parts folder and overwrite the existing config files.
-All this does is sets the category for the part to -1 instead of Propulsion so that they aren't visible in the VAB, so just undo this to reverse it.
+If you do have ships still flying using StretchySRBs/StretchyTanks, and you want to hide the tanks in the VAB so they don't clutter up the list, unzip StretchySRBDeprecated.zip into the GameData/StretchyTanks/Parts folder and overwrite the existing config files.

+If you want to do this by hand, go through each .cfg file in the Parts folder for the mod.
+Find the line category=Propulsion, and change it to category=-1.

 ==== Customization ====